LedgerHQ/rust-app-demo/README.md

 ## Generating the bindings

-Pregenerated bindings to the sdk located in `nanosdk_1.6` are already available for this project (in `./src/bindings.rs`).
+Pregenerated bindings to the sdk as a subrepo are already available for this project (in `./src/bindings.rs`).

 If you want to use another SDK, you can use `bindgen`: